Pandemic fallout: NCAA slashes distribution by $375 million

 Some $53.6 million will be distributed to Division I schools through the Equal Conference Fund, which pays each conference about $1.6 million.

-That, at least, was good news to Gumbart and nine A-Sun schools with athletic budgets that are a fraction of Clemson's.
+That, at least, was good news to Atlantic Sun commissioner Ted Gumbart and nine A-Sun schools with athletic budgets that are a fraction of Clemson’s.

 “That’s kind of the lifeblood,” Gumbart said.
 “That’s what we use to do business.
 So that is much more important for the A-Sun than it would be for the SEC or a Power Five conference.”